Top 10 Jazz Albums on Vinyl 2026 | Essential Records for Collectors

 Blue Note's Rudy Van Gelder recorded the session at his legendary Hackensack studio.
 The sound is quintessential Blue Note—warm, present, with drums and bass balancing perfectly against horns.
 On vinyl, the Van Gelder touch translates beautifully.
 Morgan's trumpet has bite without harshness; Fuller's trombone has body without muddiness.

 The Analogue Productions 45RPM pressing is definitive.
-The Blue Note Tone Poet series offers excellent sound at accessible price.
+The Blue Note Tone Poet series delivers excellent sound at accessible price.
 Original Blue Note pressings with deep groove and RVG in the runout are highly sought after.
 This album established Coltrane as a bandleader capable of matching his mentor Miles Davis.

 5. Mingus Ah Um – Charles Mingus (1959)